Doctoral student (Ph.D.)

 Kavya Ravichandran, Ajay Jain, Alexander Rakhlin

-The 36th International Conference on Machine Learning (ICML)
+ICML 2019 36th International Conference on Machine Learning

 Workshop on Identifying and Understanding Deep Learning Phenomena, Jun 2019